Coroner’s Inquest Solicitors

 HOSPITAL STAFF WERE UNABLE TO EXPLAIN WHAT WENT WRONG DURING LESLEY'S LABOUR AND WE ASSISTED LESLEY AND HER HUSBAND AT AN INQUEST.

-Lesley’s pregnancy and labour had progressed normally until the very latest stages when the baby became stuck and could not be delivered.
-An emergency caesarean section was performed but sadly, her baby failed to respond to resuscitation and died shortly after her birth.
+Pregnancy and labour had progressed normally until the very latest stages when Lesley became stuck and could not be delivered.
+An emergency caesarean was performed, but sadly, she failed to respond to resuscitation and died shortly after birth.